Better Outcomes for Younger People Getting Knee and Hip Replacements

 • Younger patients have higher functional outcomes and are more likely to return to recreational activities.

-• Post-surgical complication rates are low, especially when surgery is performed before severe joint damage occurs.
+• Post-surgical complication rates are low, primarily when surgery is performed before severe joint damage occurs.

 • The majority of implants now last 15–20+ years, with many patients not needing a revision until much later in life—if at all.